LEAGUE7QC/LEAGUE7QC.github.io/docs/README.md

 I've just started a new league called **LEAGUE7** for Harry Potter: Quidditch Champions video game, and I'd love for you to be a part of it.
 For those who like their info quick and snappy, here's the **TLDR**:

+We're running a 7-week <span style="color:#ffbd00">[Tryout Season](tryout-season.md)</span> where you'll play as an individual, not on a team.
+You'll be paired with different players each week to both compete (you will solo-queue) and observe (you will verify their results).
+Show off your skills in your preferred role (Seeker, Chaser, Beater, or Keeper), earn points, and potentially catch the eye of future team captains.
+It's all about having fun, making friends, and prepping for our full season.

+While we're starting with this exciting Tryout Season, it's also good to know what's coming next.

-We'll have a president (you'll vote for them), some staff members to keep things running smoothly, and a council of team captains.
+For <span style="color:#ffbd00">[Regular Seasons](seasonal-guidelines)</span>, we'll have a president (you'll vote for them), some staff members to keep things running smoothly, and a council of team captains.
 I'll be in the background, making sure the system works properly.
 We need 7 teams to get the ball rolling.
 Everyone gets a say in big decisions and rule changes.
 The key?
 Play fair, be kind, and most importantly, have fun!

 Curious for more?
 Here's the full story: